Meetings#

 How to join a meeting#

-A meeting starts as soon as a participant opens a valid room link into an empty room.
-You can learn everything about room links here.
+A meeting starts as soon as a member opens a valid room access link and presses the join button into an empty room.
+You can learn everything about how access to a room is granted in Room Access.

-Users with access to OpenVidu Meet can join a meeting directly from the "Rooms" page:
+OpenVidu Meet users can access a room to join a meeting directly from the "Rooms" page:

-Users can also copy a room link and share it with external participants:
+Users can also copy a room access link and share it with other members:

 - Live Captions — real-time speech-to-text transcription powered by the OpenVidu Speech Processing Agent.